RoxanaGhenea/df-bank-challenge/Challenge README.md

 ### This file contains the domain model as well as any references I will use in  my attempt to complete the Bank Challenge

-#### The below are some user stories to help me create a domain model (NB: Used ChatGPT to create these user stories quickly):
+#### The below are some user stories to help me create a domain model (NB: Used ChatGPT to create the first 5 user stories quickly):

 ##### User Story 1: